 24 october 2019

-The Kopi Manyar, which normally attracts more of an architectural audience, was visited by far more than a hundred guests from different backgrounds that evening.
-The From, by, and for whom? curatorial team around ruangrupa, Gudskul and Grace Samboh was there, as were many of the Gudskul students.
-In lively conversations the artists and project participants involved in Occupying Modernism offered personal insight into their work.
+Kopi Manyar, which normally attracts more of an architectural audience, was visited by far more than a hundred guests from different backgrounds that evening.
+Also present was the From, by, and for whom? curatorial team of ruangrupa and Grace Samboh, as well as many of the Gudskul students.
+In lively conversations, the artists and project participants involved in Occupying Modernism offered personal insight into their work.
 Setiadi Sopandi guided the audience through the exhibition.
-The many guests from the fields of architecture, art and culture visibly enjoyed the evening (and the excellent buffet) and discussed intensively about the contents of the exhibition.
+The many guests from the fields of architecture, art, and culture visibly enjoyed the evening (and the excellent buffet) and intensively discussed the contents of the exhibition.